mmistakes/minimal-mistakes/_posts/2022/2022-02-22-app-service-certificate-application-gateway.md

   caption: "Photo credit: [**nicola since 1972**](https://www.flickr.com/photos/15216811@N06/51811446245)"
 ---

-Azure [App Service Certificate](https://portal.azure.com/#blade/HubsExtension/BrowseResource/resourceType/Microsoft.CertificateRegistration%2FcertificateOrders) can be used also for other Azure services and not just App Service Web App.
-The list include Virtual Machines and Azure Application Gateway.
+Azure [App Service Certificate](https://portal.azure.com/#blade/HubsExtension/BrowseResource/resourceType/Microsoft.CertificateRegistration%2FcertificateOrders) can be also be used for other Azure services and not just App Service Web App.
+The list includes Virtual Machines and Azure Application Gateway.

-In order to use the certificate outside Azure, you can export it from the UI.
+In order to use the certificate outside Azure, you can export it from the Azure Portal.

-Just select:
+Simply select:
 * Settings
 * Export Certificate
-* Open Key Vault Select
+* click Key Vault
-* click on current version and **download as certificate button**. (the script in the link below do not work properly so do it in this way instead).
+* click on the current version and **download as certificate** button. (the script in the link below does not work correctly so you need to do it in this way).

-The pfx created by the above command will not include certificates from the chain.
-Services like Azure App Services expect the certificates that are being uploaded to have all the certificates in the chain included as part of the pfx file.
-To get the certificates of the chain to be part of the pfx, you will need to install the exported certificate on your machine.
-In this step **Make sure you mark the certificate as exportable**.
+The .pfx created above will not include the chain certificates.
+Services such ad Azure App Services expect uploaded certificates to have all chain certificates included in the pfx file.
+In order for the chain certificates to be part of the pfx file, you must install the exported certificate on your computer.
+In this step **make sure you have marked the certificate as exportable**.

   * <https://azure.github.io/AppService/2017/02/24/Creating-a-local-PFX-copy-of-App-Service-Certificate.html>